Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Momentum-Stock-Screener-Week8/README.md

 - Download the pool of all Nasdaq 100 stocks using Python API from solid data sources like Yahoo Finance, and store them into a data folder.

 **2. Stock Analysis**
 - Use a certain indicator, or a variety of indicators, or their variations, to detect and find stocks on the latest day that break-out to form the uptrend.
-The code pipeline should be able to analyze and give latest results on a folder of Yahoo Finance's formats (Date, Open, High, Low, Close, Adj Close, Volume) of data including multiple csv files, with latest dates of data.
+The code pipeline should be able to analyze and give latest results on a folder of Yahoo Finance's formats (Date, Open, High, Low, Close, Adj Close, Volume) of data up to the latest date, including multiple csv files

 **3. Backtest**
 - Prove the strategy can indeed identify the stocks' trend up-break by presenting statistical analysis and solid numbers (e.g. use numbers and data to prove that in history, after the stock meets a certain pattern/condition that the indicators present, the price of the stock indeed increases in the later days to a certain level).
 Please make sure these findings have solid statistical significance.